brihi04/Vuln-AD-Lab/README.md

 - Public SMB Share
 - Zerologon (Check version)

-### Writeup
-Now includes a writeup in the wiki section.

 ### Example
 ```powershell
 # if you didn't install Active Directory yet , you can try